 Just because it happened once, does not mean it can’t happen again.
 Dating will always be complicated, but make it easier by being honest and by looking at the positive side of things.

-#2 Check for a pattern.
 If it happens too often, you might want to re-evaluate your situation.
 You may be doing something wrong or choosing the same type of person over and over again.
-[Read: How to stop loving someone else… And love yourself more]

-Although it hurts never hearing from a good date, you probably aren’t the problem.
+Although it hurts being ghosted after the first date, you probably aren’t the problem.
 Instead, you wound up going out with someone immature and inconsiderate.
-Using the tips above, overcome the pain of rejection, confront the ghoster, and make sure you heart doesn’t suffer again.
+Using the tips above, overcome the pain of rejection, confront the ghoster, and make sure your heart doesn’t suffer again.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.